-The Company paid certain directors consulting fees of approximately \$10,000 and \$8,000 in the three months ended March 31, 2011 and 2010, respectively.
+The Company paid certain directors consulting fees of approximately \$8,000 and \$24,000 in the three months ended June 30, 2011 and 2010, respectively, and \$18,000 and \$32,000 in the six months ended June 30, 2011 and 2010, respectively.

 ITEM 2.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS GENERAL
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.
+GENERAL

-We are engaged in the discovery and development of DNA- and RNA-based drug candidates targeted to Toll-Like Receptors, or TLRs, to treat infectious diseases, autoimmune and inflammatory diseases, cancer, and respiratory diseases, and for use as vaccine adjuvants.
+We are engaged in the discovery and development of DNA- and RNA-based drug candidates targeted to Toll-Like Receptors, or TLRs, to treat infectious diseases, autoimmune and inflammatory diseases, cancer, and respiratory diseases, and for use as vaccine adjuvants, and gene silencing oligonucleotide, or GSO, technology.
 Drug candidates are compounds that we are developing and that have not been approved for any commercial use.
 TLRs are specific receptors present in immune system cells that recognize the DNA or RNA of bacteria or viruses and initiate an immune response.
 Relying on our expertise in DNA and RNA chemistry, we have designed and created proprietary TLR agonists and antagonists to modulate immune responses.
 A TLR agonist is a compound that stimulates an immune response through the targeted TLR.
 A TLR antagonist is a compound that blocks activation of an immune response through the targeted TLR.

-Our business strategy is to advance applications of our TLR-targeted drug candidates in multiple disease areas simultaneously.
-We are advancing some of these applications through internal programs, and we seek to advance other applications through collaborative alliances with pharmaceutical companies.
+Our business strategy is to advance applications of our TLR-targeted drug candidates in multiple disease areas simultaneously, as well as to advance our GSO technology.
+Under this strategy, we are seeking to advance some of these applications through internal programs, and to advance other applications through collaborative alliances with pharmaceutical companies.
 Collaborators provide the necessary resources and drug development experience to advance our compounds in their programs.
-Upfront payments and milestone payments received from collaborations help to provide us with the financial resources for our internal research and development programs.
+Upfront payments and milestone payments received from collaborations may also help to provide us with the financial resources for our internal research and development programs.

 Our internal programs are focused on developing TLR-targeted drug candidates for the potential treatment of infectious diseases, autoimmune and inflammatory diseases, cancer, and respiratory diseases, and for use as vaccine adjuvants.
 We have completed two Phase 1 clinical trials of IMO-2125, a TLR9 agonist, in patients with chronic hepatitis C virus, or HCV, infection.
 We have chosen to delay initiation of our planned 12-week Phase 2 randomized clinical trial of IMO-2125 plus ribavirin in treatment-naïve HCV patients based on preliminary observations from a 26-week chronic nonclinical toxicology study of IMO-2125 in rodents.
-We plan to determine our path forward after full evaluation of the data from the chronic nonclinical toxicology study of IMO-2125 in rodents, as well as from a chronic nonclinical toxicology study of IMO-2125 in nonhuman primates.
+We plan to reassess our strategy with respect to the development of IMO-2125 after full evaluation of the data from the chronic nonclinical toxicology study of IMO-2125 in rodents, as well as from a chronic nonclinical toxicology study of IMO-2125 in nonhuman primates.
 We expect these data to be available in the second half of 2011.
-We have completed two Phase 1 clinical trials of IMO-3100, an antagonist of TLR7 and TLR9, in healthy subjects.
-We expect to complete ongoing nonclinical studies of IMO-3100 during the second quarter of 2011 and to submit to the FDA a protocol for a Phase 2 clinical trial of IMO-3100 in a selected autoimmune disease indication during the third quarter of 2011, which trial we expect to initiate by the end of 2011.